 This book teaches children about having pride in one’s own culture and shows how much we can learn from different cultures.

-Extension Activity: Create a class name mural in which each student depicts what their name means to them.
+Extension Activity: Create a class name mural in which each upper elementary student depicts what their name means to them.

 I felt that this collection of books would be incomplete without including this read-aloud.
 After reading and reflecting on I Am Malala, I saw a perfect opportunity to extend the learning experience to students.